bookmonkeys/monkeytales/about.md

 ## Monkey Tales

-These are stories that I have written for my children (the titular monkeys).
+These are stories that I am writing for my children (the titular monkeys).

 ![monkeys](https://bookmonkeys.github.io/monkeytales/assets/images/monkey-round.png)